GhostChat/GhostChat-Android/README.md

 GhostChat-Android
 =================

-The android version of GhostChat.
+The Android version of GhostChat.